DevilKo0l/delicia-or-delight-app/README.md

 [![Delicia or delight Screen Shot][product-screenshot]](https://ibb.co/SJkMZj0)

 Delicia or delight will records all the previous food order from you and will give you the recomemdation base on the history.
-It show all the restauant where to server your favorite dishes
+It show all the restauant where to server your favorite dishes.
 This is my project for software engineer class

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!

 A list of commonly used resources that I find helpful are listed in the acknowledgements.